 - Seek treatment.
 Set a positive example and show that treatment does work and recovery is possible by seeking help if you’re struggling with an alcohol use disorder.
 Or, encourage a loved one to enter treatment and make their well-being a priority.

 Crossroads supports clients and their families in creating a sustainable lifestyle in recovery, rebuilding relationships, improving communication, and establishing healthier routines.
-Through a variety of treatment programs and support groups, family can begin the healing process, overcome addiction, and reduce risk of relapse.Leave a comment and let us know how you do your part to raise awareness and encourage others to seek treatment.
+Through a variety of treatment programs and support groups, family can begin the healing process, overcome addiction, and reduce risk of relapse.Find out more about alcohol addiction, its impact, and how you can recover.